ke-zhang-rd/krystal/docs/source/variables.rst

   b = a

-* List, dicts and set are called mutable objects.
+* Lists, dicts and sets are called *mutable* objects.
 With mutable object, you could assign its name to a new name(create a reference of object). **AND** you could change object itself(change stuff inside object, e.g. update a element in list).
 This change could be observed by all names.

 .. code:: python